- Technology Watch

 Today surveillance technology is a fundamental tool in R + D + i and a strategic source of competitive advantage for organizations.
 Strategic management of scientific and technological information is increasingly important to innovate and survive in a complex and changing like the present, where the life cycles of technologies and products shorten, markets become global environment, technological risk requires be managed and open innovation emerges to transform business models of organizations.
 In addition, the Internet allows access, as never before, a lot of information that often can be overwhelming, awakening the risk of information overload or infoxication.

 Therefore, technological surveillance is essential to anticipate changes and identify opportunities for technological innovation and ideas to facilitate improved processes, products and services of an organization in its market instrument.

-The general purpose of the course is that companies, entrepreneurs and researchers develop specific skills to incorporate practices surveillance technology in their innovation activities and learn to apply strategic aspects of their methodology , such as detecting information needs in a project, where to look, what techniques and tools to use and how to be more effective to transform that information into useful knowledge to improve decision -making and identify new business opportunities, among other benefits .
+The general purpose of the course is that companies, entrepreneurs and researchers develop specific skills to incorporate monitoring technology practices in their innovation activities and learn to apply strategic aspects of their methodology, such as detecting information needs in a project, where to look, what techniques and tools to use and how to be more effective to transform the information into useful knowledge to improve decision -making and identify new business opportunities, among other benefits .

 Teaching skills related goals are:

 - Understand concepts encompassing surveillance management technology in an organization and its implications for innovation strategies .

 - Understand how you can contribute technological surveillance decisions in R + D + i .